What are lumens?

 - Very dark day: 100 lux

-- Office building hall, toilet lighting: 80 lux
+- Hall office building, toilet lighting: 80 lux

 - Living room: 50 lux

-- Public areas with dark surroundings: 20 - 50 lux
+- Public spaces with a dark environment: 20 - 50 lux

 - Twilight: 10 lux